jfcloutier/karma_system/design_notes/beliefs.md

 ## Attempt

-> The **fact** that the CA executed a policy to achieve a goal in the current time frame.
+> The **fact** that the CA executed a policy to achieve a goal in the current timeframe.

 e.g. attempted to stop distance getting smaller